Energy Bills Explained - How to Decode Your Electricity & Gas Bills

 Look out for Estimated ('E') rather than Actual ('A') meter reads.

 Estimated readings occur when the energy company cannot gain access to the meter.
+Note: estimates are less common with smart meters, but they can still occur.
 Estimated reads are pretty much useless, so do not use them for an accurate indication of your usage.
 You would be better off taking your own meter reading to see where you stand.

 Meter reading and tariff details on an electricity bill.